aaronparisi/techno-blog/src/blogPosts/JSValueReference.md

 # Is JavaScript pass-by-value or pass-by-reference?
+This and other age-old questions.

 #### April 2023